A No Fail Guide to Your First Summer Homeschooling

 New Language

-Now is a great time to add a foreign language to your child’s learning.
-Elementary years are a great time to add languages, but because they are not required until high school they are often overlooked.
-Younger children often learn languages very quickly and are adept at using technology tools to learn.
+Your first summer homeschooling is a great time to play with a foreign language to your child’s learning.
+Elementary school is a great time to add languages, but because they are only required in high school they are often overlooked.
+Younger children usually learn languages very quickly and are adept at using technology tools to learn.

 We have used Rosetta Stone, DuoLingo, and app called Chineasy, and free classes through our library’s portal.
 All of these need a computer and internet access.
 If you live in a larger population, you can find a language club or co-op classes for live teaching.